Email List Building with 73 Thriving Strategies in 2021

 It’s like a mini landing page!

-A welcome mat is a giant pop-up like notification that users get when they visit certain pages.
+As a matter of fact, a welcome mat is a giant pop-up like notification that users get when they visit certain pages.

 Welcome mats are like full-screen CTAs.